5 June 1979 (age 41)

-He has since released four studio albums, all of which topped the Spanish Albums Chart, in addition to recording a number of live albums.
+He has since released five studio albums, all of which topped the Spanish Albums Chart, in addition to recording a number of live albums.
 He's toured throughout Europe and Latin America and is now considered to be a crossover international artist.

 Beginnings: Operación Triunfo